SonahLab/twitch-chat-hit-counter/course-material/MODULE_2.md

 Now we need to create a new `@Bean ConcurrentKafkaListenerContainerFactory` named **batchKafkaListenerContainerFactory** for our Batch EventConsumer class.

-In `KafkaConfigs.java`, implement `public ConcurrentKafkaListenerContainerFactory<String, byte[]> batchKafkaListenerContainerFactory()` to be exactly the same as the autconfigured `kafkaListenerContainerFactory`, with the two changes being that the batchKafkaListenerContainerFactory's `group-id` and `listener.type` are what's defined in the `application.yml`.
+In `KafkaConfigs.java`, implement `public ConcurrentKafkaListenerContainerFactory<String, byte[]> batchKafkaListenerContainerFactory()` to be exactly the same as the autoconfigured `kafkaListenerContainerFactory`, with the two changes being that the batchKafkaListenerContainerFactory's `group-id` and `listener.type` are what's defined in the `application.yml`.

 **Requirements:**
-- Inject the autconfigured `ConsumerFactory consumerFactory` into the method signature
+- Inject the autoconfigured `ConsumerFactory consumerFactory` into the method signature
 - Inject the `group-id` property defined in the previous task into the method signature
 - Inject the `listener.type` property defined in the previous task into the method signature
 - Copy over the consumerFactory's properties to a new map and replace the `group-id` using the group-id defined for the Batch Consumer